torch_geometric.data

 Returns

-attribute is stored on the GPU,False
+Trueif anytorch.Tensorattribute is stored on the GPU,Falseotherwise.

 - pin_memory(*args: List[str])